aragon/aragon-cli/docs/Ipfs-commands.md

 The `aragon ipfs` commands can be used to start an IPFS node configured to pin the core Aragon components, inspect hashes, and propagate files to other nodes.
+All commands accept the [global options](https://github.com/aragon/aragon-cli/blob/master/docs/Intro.md#global-options).

 ## aragon ipfs